How To Find Your Personal Networking Style

 - Personal communication style

 When I meet new people I always start with the personal connection.
-Also when it’s a work-related connection.
+Also when it’s a person I meet work-related.
 I simply want to know the person I am working with or for.
 If I hear too many numbers and details for a too long time I tend to get bored and impatient.

 - Creator style

 Online I have always been interested in the possibilities to connect with people, all around the world.
-I made my first website when I got the feeling I wanted to share my thoughts (www.uitjehokje.nl was the name, translated into English the name of the website was ‘out of the box’).
+I made my first website when I got the feeling I wanted to share my thoughts about the new ways of working (www.uitjehokje.nl was the name, translated into English ‘out of the box’).
 In the beginning, I just shared what I was doing, who I was meeting and what inspired me.
-After my trip to India, and being asked to write blogs for an e-magazine from there, I started to create my own blogs.
+After my trip to India, and being asked to write blogs for an Indian e-magazine, I started to create my own blogs.